-4.4 Summary of Green Auditing and Environmental Auditing
+Summary of Green Auditing

-- The environmental awareness initiatives are not substantial. - ➤ The University campus is noticed that plastic free and maintained the outdoor air quality. - > The installation of solar panels, Fire extinguishers training, organic vegetable cultivation and Vermi composting practices are inadequate. - ➤ There is no Green Club/ Nature club of the University towards its environmental performance for Community development. - > Gardens inside the University premises are found well maintained. - > Departmental gardens are noticed in Botany Dept and Geography dept.
+- The environmental awareness initiatives are not substantial.
+I. - II.
+The University campus is noticed that plastic free and maintained the outdoor air quality. - III.
+The installation of solar panels, Fire extinguishers training, organic vegetable cultivation and Honey cultivation, Vermi composting practices are inadequate. - IV.
+There is Nature club of the University towards its environmental performance for Community development. - V. Gardens inside the University premises are found well maintained. - VI.
+Departmental gardens are noticed in Botany Dept and Geography dept. Medicinal plate garden is covered with minimum percentage of land and also minimum species are having there.

-- > .Medicinal plate garden is covered with minimum percentage of land and also minimum species are having there. - Indoor air quality of the laboratories is very uncomfortable and inhospitable. - ➤ Use of notice boards and signs are inadequate to reduce over exploitation of natural resources. - Programs on green initiatives have to be increased.
-Campus is declared - Fully carbon foot print and wastes free zone actions should be taken to maintain this. - Rain water harvesting systems, solar power generation, Bio Gas, Re-use of water environmental education programs have not properly apply. - Fire protection method is not properly display.
+Use of notice boards and signs are VIII. inadequate to reduce over exploitation of natural resources.

+Programs on green initiatives have to IX. be increased.
+Campus is declared not properly apply.

+Fully carbon foot prints and wastes X. free zone actions should be taken to maintain this.

+XI.
+Rain water harvesting systems, solar power generation, Bio Gas, Re-use of water environmental education programs have

+Two surface water reserver ponds